-The installation “Mirage” uses principles from optics (astronomy/telescopes) and artificial neural network research to form a projection apparatus.
+Mirage is a projection apparatus that makes uses of principles from optics (telescopes) and artificial neural network research.
 Mirage generates a synthesised landscape based on its perception through a fluxgate magnetometer (Förster Sonde).
-A fluxgate magnetometer registers the magnetic field of the earth which is dependent on the suns activity and feeds it into a unsupervised learning algorithm for analyzation.
-At the same time the algorithm, that is based on the principle of a helmholz machine, “hallucinates” variations of the previously analyzed signal.
+A fluxgate magnetometer registers the magnetic field of the earth which is dependent on the earth geodynamo and its interactions with the activity of the sun and feeds it into a unsupervised learning algorithm for analyzation.
+At the same time the algorithm, that is inspired by the principle of a helmholz machine, “hallucinates” variations of the previously analyzed signal.

 This variations are translated into a two dimensional matrix that physically transforms a thin mirror sheet by 48 muscle wire actors.
 The surface of the mirror sheet changes analog to the systems state.
 A thin laser line is directed on the mirror surface in a acute angle to generate a depth landscape like projection on the wall.
 Through the constant shifting signals the projection resembles a subliminal wandering through a landscape.